Poetics (Aristotle): Influence

 The Arabic version of Aristotle's Poetics that influenced the Middle Ages was translated from a Greek manuscript dated to some time prior to the year 700.
 This manuscript, translated from Greek to Syriac, is independent of the currently-accepted 11th-century source designated Paris 1741.
 The Syriac-language source used for the Arabic translations departed widely in vocabulary from the original Poetics and it initiated a misinterpretation of Aristotelian thought that continued through the Middle Ages.

-The scholars who published significant commentaries on Aristotle's Poetics included Avicenna, Al-Farabi and Averroes.
+The scholars who published significant commentaries on Aristotle's Poetics included Avicenna, Al-Farabi, and Averroes.
 Many of these interpretations sought to use Aristotelian theory to impose morality on the Arabic poetic tradition.
 In particular, Averroes added a moral dimension to the Poetics by interpreting tragedy as the art of praise and comedy as the art of blame.

-Averroes' interpretation of the Poetics was accepted by the West, where it reflected the "prevailing notions of poetry" into the 16th century.
+Averroes' interpretation of the Poetics was accepted by the West, where it reflected the "prevailing notions of poetry" the 16th century.

-Giorgio Valla's 1498 Latin translation of Aristotle's text (the first to be published) was included with the 1508 Aldine printing of the Greek original as part of an anthology of Rhetores graeci.
+Giorgio Valla's 1498 Latin translation of Aristotle's text (the first to be published) was included in a collection of various translations.
+In 1508 the Aldine Press published the Greek original as part of another anthology, Rhetores graeci.
 By the early decades of the sixteenth century, vernacular versions of Aristotle's Poetics appeared, culminating in Lodovico Castelvetro's Italian editions of 1570 and 1576.
-Italian culture produced the great Renaissance commentators on Aristotle's Poetics, and in the baroque period it was Emanuele Tesauro who, with his Cannocchiale aristotelico, re-presented to the world of post-Galilean physics Aristotle's poetic theories as the sole key to approaching the human sciences.
+Italian culture produced the great Renaissance commentators on Aristotle's Poetics, and in the baroque period Emanuele Tesauro, with his Cannocchiale aristotelico, re-presented to the world of post-Galilean physics Aristotle's poetic theories as the sole key to approaching the human sciences.

 Recent scholarship has challenged whether Aristotle focuses on literary theory per se (given that not one poem exists in the treatise) or whether he focuses instead on dramatic musical theory that only has language as one of the elements.

-The lost second book of Aristotle's Poetics is a core plot element (and the “MacGuffin”) in Umberto Eco's novel The Name of the Rose.
+The lost second book of Aristotle's Poetics is a core plot element in Umberto Eco's novel The Name of the Rose.